 - The Dalish often regard their City Elf cousins as this.
-There is a common belief that because the "Flat-Ears" have accepted submission and being treated like second-class citizens by the humans, they are no longer truly Elvhen.
+There is a common belief that because the "Flat-Ears" have accepted submission and being treated like second-class citizens by the humans, they are no longer truly Elven.
 Opinion seems to be divided between those who regard their cousins as little different than humans, and those who believe they are little better than pets.

 - You get the opportunity to level this accusation against an elf who joins in with the Tevinter operation to enslave elves.
 Regardless of what race the Player Character is, you can ask her how she could be a part of it, to which she contemptuously asks why she should feel any particular kinship to them, and states that she is a citizen and soldier of the Imperium first and foremost.
 Though her rebuff to this trope is valid enough, the fact that she is involved in slavery makes it rather unlikely that anyone will see her as anything less than a monster, although (possibly due to the problems of this trope) the game doesn't actually treat her as any worse than the humans who enslave elves.

 - In Dragon Age II, during her romance arc, this is the reason why Merrill is initially unwilling to act upon her feelings for Hawke.
-As a member of the Dalish Elves and the former apprentice to her clan's Keeper, she more than anyone desires to see the Elves rebuild their civilisation after it's near-destruction by humans (twice) and admits to feeling like she's betraying her people by falling in love with one of them.
+As a member of the Dalish Elves and the former apprentice to her clan's Keeper, she more than anyone desires to see the Elves rebuild their civilisation after its near-destruction by humans (twice) and admits to feeling like she's betraying her people by falling in love with one of them.

 - In World of Warcraft, this happens to the Horde.
 Garrosh, having alienated the rest of the Horde to the point at which the Darkspear Trolls start a rebellion against him, and the other member races join them, essentially calls his mainly Orcish side of the Horde the "True Horde".
 During the final confrontation, he accuses Thrall of no longer being an orc for wanting to make alliances rather than take the world for his people.
 Despite his rhetoric, his army is not entirely orcish, as one might expect.
 He works with a large cadre of goblins (dwindling due to his Bad Boss tendencies, but still quite high in numbers) who are emphatically Only in It for the Money.
 Despite the fact that he loathes the money-grubbing goblins and their tiresome independence, he relies heavily on their services and has made one his second-in-command solely due to their marvelous talent for weapon design.

-- In Kevin & Kell, Kevin says his family of rabbits considers him and his adopted hedgehog daughter Lindesfarne "traitors" because of his Maligned Mixed Marriage to Kell, a predator.
+- Kevin says his family of rabbits considers him and his adopted hedgehog daughter Lindesfarne "traitors" because of his Maligned Mixed Marriage to Kell, a predator.
 Kell's wolf family doesn't go this far, but it's clear that early on, they disapprove of Kevin.
 The rabbits eventually accept Kevin back as one of them when they realized his hybrid daughter Coney is an asset to them, and Kell eventually won them over when she banned the hunting of rabbits during her brief stint as CEO of Herd Thinner.